-You can choose a "System Normal" image to be displayed whenever there are no active devices in your system, just like a screen saver.
+You must choose a "System Normal" image to be displayed whenever there are no active devices in your system, otherwise the screen will be blank.
 First, click "Load Image."
-(If you do not want to display an image, click "Clear Image."
-Then, when your system is in normal status, the screen will simply be blank.)
+(If you do not want to display an image, click "Clear Image.")